Appeal Rental Dispute Judgment Services in Dubai

 What Is a Rental Dispute Appeal in Dubai

-A rental dispute appeal is an official judicial procedure overseen by the Rental Disputes Centre (RDC).
+A rental dispute appeal is an official judicial procedure overseen by the Rental Disputes Centre (RDC), established under Decree No. 26 of 2013 as the specialised tribunal for tenancy matters within the Dubai Land Department (DLD).
 It allows a party to challenge a judgment issued by the First Instance Committee, the Execution Judge or the Provisional and Summary Actions Judge.
 The appeal is reviewed by a higher judicial committee, which reassesses the case based on the legal grounds and supporting evidence submitted.

 When a Rental Dispute Appeal Is Used

 An appeal should be filed when a party wishes to challenge the accuracy or fairness of an RDC judgment.
+Where a landlord or tenant believes that a judgment has been issued in error, the RERA complaint process addresses regulatory concerns, whereas the appeal procedure is the formal judicial remedy.
 Common scenarios include:

-- Execution-related judgements issued by the Execution Judge
+- Execution-related judgments issued by the Execution Judge

 - Provisional or summary orders that materially affect the parties' rights